 Mobility Restrictions for CM-IDLE state and, for CM-CONNECTED state when in RRC Inactive state are executed by the UE based on information received from the core network.
 Mobility Restrictions for CM-CONNECTED state when in RRC-Connected state are executed by the radio access network and the core network.

-In CM-CONNECTED state, the core network provides Mobility Restrictions to the radio access network with a Handover Restriction List.
+In CM-CONNECTED state, the core network provides Mobility Restrictions to the radio access network within Handover Restriction List.